jpegleg/firfather/README.md

 Firfather is made of many components but has five software systems that work together within the project:

-- 📦 `arrival`, a packaging system for Alpine Linux
+- 📦 `arrival`, a packaging system for making APK (Alpine Package Keeper) packages for subcomponents of serotinous-cone
 - 🏔️ `winter`, an enforcement controller daemon
 - 🌱 `cone`, a continous deployment system in a function that can be a scheduled job
 - 🕸️ `hadronyche`, a continuous integration system